 No person shall promote, host, organize or otherwise allow a large party, gathering or event to occur on private property which is determined by a Police Officer to threaten the public peace, health, safety or general welfare of the neighborhood or surrounding community.

-If you have received a DAC violation you will be subject to fines as outlined in the blue section of the chart below.
+If you have received a DAC violation you will be subject to fines.

-If the residence is a rental property and the DAC violation was given to a tenant, the property owner will also be subject to fines as outlined in the green section of the chart below.
+If the residence is a rental property and the DAC violation was given to a tenant, the property owner will also be subject to fines.

 Loud and Unruly Gathering Ordinance (LUGO)